-A fascinating evolution that reflected Argentine society and its values
+A fascinating evolution which reflects that of Argentine society

 Tango has always shown a capacity to evolve and change as naturally as we do but nonetheless, we’ve tried to pin down some characteristics of key styles in the history of tango, as undefinable as it is (most ‘Spanishy’ dance terminology you’ve maybe not heard of before is explained at the bottom of this section).
 So curtain up, here it goes…